-Spring hiking in Bozeman can be a bit tricky.
+Spring hiking in Bozeman, Montana can be a bit tricky.
 Many forest service roads are closed this time of year which makes accessing some of Bozeman's most popular hikes difficult.
-When it comes to spring hiking in Bozeman you've got to get creative.
+On the trail, you can encounter a range of conditions, including dry, muddy, and icy terrain, often all within the same hike!
+However, you also get quiet trails before tourist season hits!
 Here's our list of the best spring hikes in Bozeman.

 Description: This is a popular trail because of its close proximity to Bozeman.
 You can easily head to Sourdough Canyon trail for a before or after work jaunt, and the hike can be as long or short as you want it.
 This trail gets used by trail runners, bikers, families with strollers, and everything in between.
 The trail is nice and wide and follows the Bozeman Creek, which fun fact, is the source of a good portion of Bozeman’s drinking water!
 The stream also offers several great spots to wade in and cool off on a hot day.
 You can go the full ten miles to Mystic Lake or turn around at any point.